Leon3cs/soql-querybuilder-api/README.md

 ## Here's a sneak peak

-The Querybuilder API makes an Apex dynamic SOQL like this:
+The Querybuilder API makes an Apex dynamic SOQL that looks like this:

 ![soql-string](/images/soql-string.png)